FabrizioSandri/deep-learning-project/README.md

 specifically for visual grounding, which requires predicting bounding boxes in images corresponding to the entities described in textual descriptions.

-## Dataset
+#### The Dataset
-The visual grounding task utilizes the RefCOCOg dataset, a variant of the Referring Expression Generation (REG) dataset.
+This visual grounding task utilizes the RefCOCOg dataset, a variant of the Referring Expression Generation (REG) dataset.
 It consists of approximately 25,799 images, each with an average of 3.7 referring expressions.
 The dataset contains appearance-based descriptions independent of viewer perspective, making